11 Reasons the USA & the World Will End Within the Next 100 Years

 The easiest predictor of moral decay is wealth and opulence.
 Too much, or too little wealth, and you start running into problems, and clearly the “too much” side of wealth is a problem today in much of the Western World, although it probably does not recognize it.

-Advance technology promises unlimited wealth, and what will happen when we dont need anything?
+Advanced technology promises unlimited wealth, and what will happen when we do not need anything?

-• We will we not need other humans, including our own families
+• We will not need other humans, including our own families

 • We will not need to work (coming soon)